-Internal Audit monitors and reviews all department certifications to ensure key controls are operating effectively based on the risk register.
-Reporting is provided to the Audit Committee for the purpose of identifying incomplete or overdue certifications as well as any key risks where controls implementation remains outstanding.
+Internal Audit periodically monitors and reviews key risks and controls to ensure operating effectiveness based on the risk register.
+Reporting is provided to the Group Risk Management Committee for the purpose of identifying incomplete or overdue certifications as well as any key risks where controls implementation remains outstanding.